florinpatrascu/closure_table/README.md

 For this implementation to work you'll have to provide two tables, and the name of the Repo used by your application:

-1. a table name containing the nodes.
-Having the `id`, as a the primary key.
-This is the default for now - configurable in the near future
+1. a table containing the nodes, with `id` as the primary key.
+This is the default for now, but it will be configurable in the near future.
-2. a table name where the tree paths will be stores.
+2. a table name where the tree paths will be stored.
 3. the name of the Ecto.Repo, defined by your app

 In a future version we will provide you with a convenient migration template to help you starting, but for now you must supply these tables.